Alrighty folks, story time.

 So as you may have ascertained from the name of this site, my name is Steph.
 But incase you wanted to know a bit more, here's some insight into who I am.
 I am: a fellow inhabitant of planet earth, vegan, 19, Chinese, a daughter, a sister, a friend, a lover, and a dreamer.
 I live in the beautiful city of Vancouver BC, and am a student of the University of Life - currently enrolled in the faculty of self growth.

 I love to do weird things like document my life on social media through photos, videos and text (unapologetic plug: follow me on insta, youtube, and tumblr @happyandhealthy96).
-You can often find me making food, eating food, taking pictures of food, talking to a camera, AND EXPLORING THE WORLD.
-I love nothing more than adventuring and seeing what this beautiful planet has to offer and teach us.
-Oh I also love cycling, nature, beautiful kind people, genuine smiles, PB&J sandwiches, reading (NERDS UNITE) and Netflix.
-Oh do I love Netflix.
+I love nothing more than adventuring and seeing what this beautiful planet has to offer and teach us, and doing so while connecting more in depth with ourselves, other beings, and our planet.
+I also love Brazilian Jiu Jitsu, nature, beautiful kind people, genuine smiles, vegan donuts, reading, and

 Now to get to my story... where to begin.